Insights, Products

 Generic AI training data gets you close to production-ready code, but “close” isn’t good enough.

-When developers use AI agents to build with Sinch APIs today, they run into predictable problems:
+When developers use AI agents to build with APIs today, they may run into some predictable problems:

-• Regional endpoint rules for Conversation API, Voice, and SIP Trunking are not documented in a way agents easily pick up.
+• Regional endpoint rules are not always documented in a way agents easily pick up

-• Agents often retry billable actions, like number provisioning, without first verifying the action’s state, leading to unnecessary charges.
+• Agents often retry billable actions, without first verifying the action’s state, leading to unnecessary charges

 • Async flows — webhook setup, processing modes, campaign approval — require sequencing that agents have to guess at without guidance.